Prof David Whitworth BA (Oxon), PhD (Warwick), SFHEA

 Dave is a Professor of Biochemistry at Aberystwyth and coordinates the Biochemistry degree scheme.
 He studied for a BA in Biochemistry at Balliol College, Oxford (1991-1995) before completing a PhD in bacterial genetics at the University of Warwick (1999).
 After two postdoctoral posts and a lectureship at Warwick, Dave moved to Aberystwyth in 2008.
 He has been a senior fellow of the Higher Education Academy since 2016 and served a term as member of Council for the Microbiology Society.
 Dave's research interests include bacterial genome evolution and functional genomics (particularly of predatory myxobacteria), and the pedagogy of skills and creativity.

 - BR26620 - Proteins and Enzymes

 - BR14310 - Evolution and the Diversity of Life

 - BR36020 - Molecular Biology of Development

 - BRM4820 - Field and Laboratory Techniques

 My research focuses on the myxobacterial predator Myxococcus xanthus and how it preys upon other microbes.
 We are studying natural myxobacterial isolates using a variety of genomic, proteomic and phenotypic techniques to identify the genes conferring antimicrobial activity.
-Particular topics of interest include the predatory vesicles shed by myxobacteria, and myxobacterial signalling pathways and how they alter behaviour in response to a changing environment.
+Particular topics of interest include the predatory vesicles shed by myxobacteria, and myxobacterial genome evolution.